 Yet another way to show employers what you’re made of: sharing your code on GitHub.

-GitHub is a web platform which hosts code repositories, and is considered the industry standard tool for version control.
-It also makes it easy to follow certain coding best practices — making it a great tool for beginners.
+We have a full guide to GitHub for beginners, but essentially it’s a web platform which hosts code repositories.
+It’s considered the industry standard tool for version control—something we can also explain.
+On top of this, GitHub also makes it easy to follow certain coding best practices—making it a great tool for beginners.

 Creating a GitHub account and making regular contributions shows potential employers that you’re actively using and expanding your skillset.
 Not only that: they’ll also want to see how clean you keep your code!

 Make sure you have an active GitHub account in place before you send out any applications, and be sure to include a link in your resumé.

 If you like, you can learn more about why GitHub is so important to web developers.